Your Trusted VA Home Loan Broker

 VA loans work very much like other loan types in that you apply.
 You must qualify, based on lender criteria, and you must prove an ability to pay in order to gain approval for your home loan.
 Your loan will be issued by a private lender, such as a bank or mortgage company, not the VA, although the VA guarantees a portion of the loan (depending on the loan amount).
 However, you will need to find a reputable lender that offers VA loans, and a VA mortgage loan broker can help.

 There are many perks to choosing a VA mortgage loan in Colorado Springs, but one you may not know about is that this benefit can be used an unlimited number of times – not only when you purchase your first home but when you sell it and buy another home, and another.
-However, VA loans can only be used for a primary residence, so you may not be able to use this loan for, say, a vacation home or investment property (like a rental home).
-There is no limit to the number of years you may qualify for a VA loan during or following service.
+You may also purchase a new home with a VA mortgage and then keep your current home as a second home or investment property, however you cannot use a VA loan to directly purchase an investment property (like a rental home).
+Fortunately for veterans, there is no limit to the number of years you may qualify for a VA loan during or following service.

 What Can a VA Loan be Used For?